The blue and gold macaw is a large parrot native to South America.

 The hatchlings weigh about 14-20g (0.5-0.7oz) and are blind, featherless and completely dependent on parental care.
 For the first week, the female alone feeds the young through regurgitation and after that time, the male will usually assist.
 About 10 days later, the young develop feathers .Both parents are very protective of their young and aggressively defend them against intruders.
 The young leave the nest when they are about 90 to 100 days old.
 By the time they start feeding on their own, they weigh about 995g (35 oz.).

 Today the blue and gold macaw is listed on CITES as Appendix II (meaning these birds are least concern in the wild).
 The global population size has not been quantified, but this species is described as 'uncommon'.
 Parrots at risk in the wild face a wide range of pressures.
 The main sources of threat arise from habitat loss, hunting and introduced species.
 Bringing a new species into the habitat can cause problems for native wildlife because of predation and competition for food.
 Collection of birds for the live pet trade has been a major threat for many species of parrots.
-These birds high level of intelligence, potential for tameness, bright plumage and the ability to mimic human voices, have led to the parrot’s popularity as cage birds.
+Their high level of intelligence, the potential for tameness, bright plumage, and the ability to mimic human voices have led to the parrot’s popularity as cage birds.